Israeli PM to UN: Hezbollah storing missiles in Beirut

 “Here’s where the next explosion will take place, right here,” he said.

-“You’ve got to act now, you’ve got to protest this, because if this thing explodes, it’s another tragedy,” he said, addressing the Lebanese people.
+“You’ve got to act now, you’ve got to protest this, because if this thing explodes, it’s another tragedy,” Netanyahu said, addressing the Lebanese people.
 “You should tell them, ‘Tear these depots down.’”

 Last month, a warehouse filled with nearly 3,000 tons of ammonium nitrate exploded in Beirut’s port, killing nearly 200 people, wounding thousands and causing widespread destruction in the capital.